google/neper/README.md

 Optionally, a negative value for "-l, --test-length", a la netperf, can be specified where the absolute value is used for rr test to specify the number of transactions instead of time.
-The transacions are distributed accross flows on demand.
+The transacions are distributed across flows on demand.
 Note, the "-s, --suicide-length" option can be used to specify a time limit.
 Also, the negative value isn't currently supported for all tests, e.g. stream test, support for tests other than rr maybe added in the future.